center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Improved e-mails sent from SimpleSAMLphp.
 Now both plain text and html.
   * Configuration class may return information about what version.
   * iFrame AJAX SLO improved.
-Now with non-JavaScript fallback handling.
+Now with non-javascript failback handling.

 ### Bug fixes